aajajim/identityVerifier/README.md

-# Egret
+# Decentralized Identity Verifier

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli).
+This project is a response to the [Ardor Online Hackathon](https://www.jelurida.com/ardor-hackathon-2018) and it deals with the Identity Verification Challenge.

 # Doc

 [Egret Doc](http://egret-doc.mhrafi.com/)

-## Development server
+## Web application

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+This repo represents the web application that manages the interactions with Ardor blockchain.

-## Code scaffolding
+## LightWeight Contracts

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|module`.